 Hi, I’m Edie.

 Welcome to my corner of the web.
 I’m a double-certified Integrative Nutrition Health Coach (INHC) and Nutrition Consultant (CNC).
 I help women navigate fertility, pregnancy, and the postpartum time period.
 I guide parents and caregivers as they introduce solids to their babies.
 I’m also a freelance writer, ghostwriter, and develop recipes for health-forward brands.
 After years of working in tech, I said sayonara to an industry that felt disconnected from my true calling.
 I took a leap of faith, and here we are.

-I have a passion for practical wellness, menstrual health, sustainable living, and delicious, wholesome food.
-I’m a mom, navigating motherhood and family life in Denver, Colorado.
+I have a passion for practical wellness, menstrual health, sustainable living, and wholesome food.
+I’m a mom to a toddler, navigating motherhood and family life in Denver, Colorado.
 This space doubles as my creative outlet and journal—a way to document everything from seasonable recipes to all-things home, hormone health, raising a baby, and more.
 Thank you for stopping by.

 What are your favorite eats + drinks in Denver?
 In no particular order: The Cookery at Myrtle Hill, Rise & Shine, Sushi Den, Uno Mas Taqueria, Kaos Pizza, Just BE Kitchen, Steam Espresso Bar, Wildflower, Devil’s Food Bakery, Sweet Cooie’s, Blue Pan Pizza, Uncle, Safta, Root Down, and Watercourse Foods.